How to Use Intuitive Eating Skills to Feel Calm(er) Around Food This Holiday Season

 Hi, I'm Sarah

-Aunt Mary’s diet-starts-tomorrow jokes.
+Aunt Mary’s diet starts tomorrow, jokes.

-Grandma’s comments about our own changing body.
+Grandma’s comments about our own changing bodies.

-Our challenging relationship with our parents.
+We have a challenging relationship with our parents.

 The sister who’s obsessed with wellness culture and “clean eating.”